Tollwood

 tollwood-munich-food

-Tollwood revolves around food – about 50 stands dish up an international cuisine cornucopia.
+Tollwood revolves around the plate – about 50 food stands dish up an international cuisine cornucopia.

 The real challenge is deciding what you’d most like to try.

-I tried a plate of Moroccan rice and lamb, topped off by a bun with little Nuremberg sausages.
+I chose a plate of Moroccan rice and lamb, topped off by a bun with little Nuremberg sausages.

 Delicious, but later I was regretting not leaving room for the Thai massaman curry, the Hungarian Gulyás soup or the African fried fish.